3. Understanding Spatial Indexes

 # read in the `water_points` dataset AND transform it the the same CRS as `pop_points`

-Based on the above example, set all of your layers to the same CRS
+Based on the above example, ensure that all of your layers to the

-Once you are satisfied, remove all of your
+Once you are satisfied, comment out all of your

 Building a Spatial Index